ufrauq/Ball-Street/README.md

 3. Clone this repository.

 4. In IntelliJ, choose "Open" and the open the folder you cloned.
 Accept the default options for Gradle and/or Grails.
-Ensure that the box choosing to download dependencies is checked.
+Ensure that the box choosing to download dependencies is checked and "use gradle task configuration" is checked.

 5. When the project opens, a background task will start downloading dependencies.
 Allow this to finish.